THE CORVAIR’S FLAW

 The early Corvair’s real Achilles heel was not oversteer per se, but rather another side effect of the swing-axle rear suspension: jacking.
 In a hard turn, the halfshaft of the outside rear wheel would drop below the pivot point of its universal joint.
 As cornering forces increased, the halfshaft then acted as a lever, forcing the tail upward.
 Body roll offered some relief, reducing the magnitude of the forces involved and transferring weight onto the outside wheel, thereby resisting the vertical component of those forces.
 However, early Corvairs had such high rear roll stiffness that there was little weight transfer.

 (This behavior was by no means exclusive to the Corvair.
 Most cars with swing-axle rear suspensions suffered it to one degree or another, the most notorious example being the Mercedes-Benz 300SL “gullwing” coupe.
-The early (1961–1962) Pontiac Tempest also behaved similarly for the same reasons.)
+The early (1961–1963) Pontiac Tempest also behaved similarly for the same reasons, since the Tempest shared the Corvair’s suspension.)

 Chevrolet engineers were well aware of these tendencies and took several measures to mitigate them.
 The semi-trailing arms caused some rear steering, changing the toe angles of the rear wheels to induce understeer in turns.
 The original design also specified a front anti-roll bar to increase front roll stiffness.
 The anti-roll bar wouldn’t have changed the rear suspension’s behavior, but by increasing the slip angles of the front wheels, it would have caused the front end to wash out well before the rear tires reached their limits of adhesion.

 Unfortunately, the anti-roll bar became a casualty of the last-minute cost-cutting program.
 As a cheaper stopgap, Chevrolet specified unequal tire pressures: 15 psi (1.03 bars) in front, 26 psi (1.79 bars) in back.
 The lower pressures reduced the grip of the front tires, effectively promoting understeer.
 It was at best a half-measure and the lower pressures served to reduce the load capacity of the front tires by 40%, which meant that a full load of passengers and luggage would strain the load capacity of the 13-inch tires.
 In any event, few owners observed the recommended pressures and even Chevrolet dealers offered differing opinions about the best settings.